kuflow/kuflow-sdk-java/README.md

 It is a compilation of libraries and examples that you can use for the implementation of your Workers that connect to our system.

-Kuflow is an implementation language agnostic Cloud platform.
+KuFlow is an implementation language agnostic Cloud platform.
 This repository is useful if you as a customer develop your integrations in JAVA.

 ## Documentation

 Documentation on how to integrate with KuFlow using Java is available [here](https://docs.kuflow.com/developers/guides/java).

 ## Contributing

 We are happy to receive your help and comments, together we will dance a wonderful KuFlow.
 Please review our [contribution guide](CONTRIBUTING.md).

 ## License